ROCm/hipTensor/docs/html/_sources/index.rst.txt

-.. hipTENSOR documentation master file, created by sphinx-quickstart on Tue Jul 19 06:46:47 2022.
+.. hipTensor documentation master file, created by sphinx-quickstart on Tue Jul 19 06:46:47 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-hipTENSOR: A High-Performance HIP Library For Tensor Primitives
+hipTensor: A High-Performance HIP Library For Tensor Primitives
 ===============================================================